 For many years Mark was an avid drummer.
 While he was passionate about drumming as an art form, Mark now prefers painting as an artistic expression.
-Drumming has greatly influenced his painting style - with the movement, rhythm and broad strokes that are used in drumming flowing over into every painting that he creates.
-After many years as a drummer, Mark realized that to be a drummer in a band, he had to depend on other musicians in the foreground.
+Although, drumming has greatly influenced his painting style - with the movement, rhythm and broad spectrum of strokes that are used in drumming, flowing over into every painting that he creates.
+After years as a drummer, Mark realized that to be a drummer in a band, he had to depend on other musicians in the foreground.
 As a painter, Mark is the drummer, guitarist, and vocalist all wrapped into one.
 When he started painting a decade ago, a new sense of independence became real to him, and he has never looked back.

 While Mark loves creating, he takes exceptional pleasure when someone other than himself is moved by his art, and in learning that his work has a positive effect on others.